Cuncolim Massacre: The massacre

-Beatification of the Priests
+Beatification of the priests

 Following the massacre the bodies of the five priests were thrown into a well, water of which was afterwards sought by people from all parts of Goa for its miraculous healing.
-The well still stands today inside the St. Francis Xavier chapel situated at Maddicotto in Cuncolim and is opened for people to view once a year on the feast day of St. Francis Xavier, celebrated on 3rd December.
+The well still stands today inside the St. Francis Xavier chapel situated at Maddicotto in Cuncolim and is opened for people to view once a year on the feast day of Francis Xavier, celebrated on 3 December.

 Christian chroniclers state that the bodies themselves, when found, after two and a half days, allowed no signs of decomposition.
-They were solemnly buried in the Church of Our Lady of the Snows at Rachol, and remained there until 1597, when they were removed to the Saint Paul's College, Goa, and in 1862 to the cathedral in Velha Goa.
+They were solemnly buried in the Church of Our Lady of the Snows at Rachol, and remained there until 1597, when they were removed to the Saint Paul's College, Goa, and in 1862 to the Cathedral of Goa.
 Some of these relics have been sent to Europe at various times.
-All the bones of the entire right arm of Blessed Rodolfo were taken to Rome in 1600, and his left arm was sent from Goa as a present to the Jesuit College at Naples.
+All the bones of the entire right arm of Rodolfo were taken to Rome in 1600, and his left arm was sent from Goa as a present to the Jesuit College at Naples.

-In accordance with the request of the Pacheco family, an arm and leg of Blessed Alfonso were sent to Europe in 1609.
+In accordance with the request of the Pacheco family, an arm and leg of Alfonso were sent to Europe in 1609.
 The process of canonisation began in 1600, but it was only in 1741 that Pope Benedict XIV declared the martyrdom proved.
 On the 16 April 1893, the five martyrs were beatified at St. Peter's in Rome.

 Portuguese retaliation and aftermath

 The captain-major of Rachol in charge of the Portuguese Army garrison at the (now extinct) Assolna Fort, Gomes Eanes de Figueiredo, was determined to punish those responsible for the deaths of the victims.
 Hence the Portuguese army raided and destroyed orchards and fields surrounding the village.

 The Hindu chieftains of Cuncolim, who had led the massacre, were then summoned to the Assolna fort situated on the banks of the River Sal.
 (The Church of Regina Martyrum, built in memory of the martyred Christians, now stands at this location.)
 Charged with treason, sixteen of them were sentenced to death by the Portuguese authorities.
 One escaped execution by jumping into the Assolna River through a toilet hole and fleeing to distant Karwar.

-Following the execution of their leaders, the Hindu landlords of Cuncolim and neighbouring villages (Velim, Assolna, Ambelim and Veroda) refused to pay taxes on the produce generated from their fields and orchards to the Portuguese government.
+Following the execution of their leaders, the Hindu landlords of Cuncolim and neighbouring villages (Velim, Assolna, Ambelim and Veroda) rebelled by refusing to pay taxes on the produce generated from their fields and orchards to the Portuguese government.
 As a result, their lands were confiscated by the Portuguese Crown and entrusted to the Condado of the Marquis of Fronteira in 1585.
 Most of Cuncolim's villagers converted to Christianity in the years following the massacre.
 The Church of Nossa Senhora de Saúde was constructed by the Portuguese at the site of the massacre.

 The conversion of almost all of the villagers to Christianity forced the few remaining Hindus in Cuncolim to move their places of worship.
 The temple of the goddess Shantadurga Cuncolikarian was moved to the neighboring village of Fatorpa to the south.